nh-server/switch-guide/docs/user_guide/all/partitioning_sd_syscfw.md

 1. Navigate to `Tools` > `Partition SD card`
 2. Navigate to `Next Step` at the bottom right, then select `Start` in the menu that appears.
     - If you wish to install Android and/or Linux later, partition your microSD card here accordingly by moving the sliders you see during this step.
 We recommend setting the `Android (USER)` and `Linux (EXT4)` sliders to at least 16GB.
-    - For Android; Select `Legacy` partitioning if prompted.
-As of now, you cannot do anything with Dynamic as Android 13+ cannot run on the Switch yet.
-Legacy and Dynamic partitioning are NOT intercompatible.
+    - For Android; Select `Legacy` partitioning for Android 10/11 and `Dynamic` partitioning for Android 14.
+Legacy and Dynamic partitioning are **NOT** intercompatible.
 3. Once done, go to Hekate's `Home` menu and then `Tools` > `USB tools` > `SD card` and plug your Switch into your PC via USB.
 4. Continue with the next step of the guide.
     - Your microSD card should now be accessible on your PC.
 If not, consult the warning message below.